San Antonio Spurs: Phoenix Suns

 Since 1992, the Spurs and the Phoenix Suns have met 10 times in the playoffs, in which the Spurs have won six series and the Suns have won four.
-Some of the most notable moments of their rivalry include Charles Barkley's game-winning jump shot in the 1993 playoffs in the final game at the HemisFair Arena, Stephon Marbury's buzzer-beating three-pointer in Game 1 of the first round of the 2003 playoffs, Robert Horry's hip check on Steve Nash in Game 4 of the 2007 playoffs, Tim Duncan's game-tying three-pointer in Game 1 of the 2008 first round, and Goran Dragić's 23-point outburst in the fourth quarter of Game 3 in the West semifinals of the 2010 playoffs.
+Some of the most notable moments of their rivalry include Charles Barkley's game-winning jump shot in the 1993 playoffs in the final game at the HemisFair Arena, Stephon Marbury's buzzer-beating three-pointer in game 1 of the first round of the 2003 playoffs, Robert Horry's hip check on Steve Nash in game 4 of the 2007 playoffs, Tim Duncan's game-tying three-pointer in game 1 of the 2008 first round, and Goran Dragić's 23-point outburst in the fourth quarter of game 3 in the West semifinals of the 2010 playoffs.

 Houston Rockets

 The rivalry between the Spurs and the Houston Rockets was renewed in the 2017 playoffs, in which the two teams met in the Western Conference Semifinals.
-The match-up was the first between the two teams in the playoffs since the 1995 Western Conference Finals.
+The match-up was the first between the two teams in the playoffs since the 1995 Western Conference finals.
 In Game Two of the series, starting point guard Tony Parker suffered a ruptured quadriceps tendon, forcing him to miss the remainder of the playoffs.
 In Game Five, all-star small forward Kawhi Leonard suffered an injury to his right ankle in the third quarter, resulting in him sitting out for the closing portions of the game.
 Despite the injury issues, the Spurs were able to send Game Five to overtime.
 In the overtime period, Manu Ginóbili blocked James Harden's three-point attempt in the final seconds to secure the 110–107 victory for the Spurs.
 The Spurs would close out the series in a Game Six with a 114–75 win.

+Oklahoma City Thunder

+The rivalry between the San Antonio Spurs and Oklahoma City Thunder, which defined the Western Conference in the 2010s, has been reborn in the mid-2020s, driven by the emergence of Victor Wembanyama and the rise of a young Thunder squad.
+While the early 2010s focused on a clash of styles (Spurs' experience vs. Thunder's athleticism), the current era is defined by young, top-tier talent facing off in a division matchup that has recently seen the Spurs dominate the defending-champion Thunder.